nilearn/nilearn/nilearn/datasets/description/seitzman_2018.rst

 Content
 -------
-    :"rois": Coordinates of 300 ROIs in MNI space :"radius": Radius of each ROI in mm
+    :"rois": Coordinates of 300 ROIs in :term:`MNI` space :"radius": Radius of each ROI in mm
     :"networks": Network names
     :"regions": Region names